 pickaxe liked this reply

-@slatcoau - yes, never hurts to put in an additional sluice in a transition area!
+@slatcoau - yes, never hurts to put in an additional sluices and capture surfaces in transition areas!

 sebo liked this reply